WernerLDev/React-UI-Framework/README.md

 # WerlangUI
 This is a simple work-in-progress UI framework built for React applications.
-Non of the existing UI frameworks really satisfy me completly.
-Bootstrap is too much focussed on websites and styling, FabricUI can only be used to built applications that intergrate with MS Office365 products, KendoUI is not free and opensource.

-This resulted in me trying to create my own framework.
-The idea behind this framework is that you can compose interfaces without having to write too much HTML and CSS.
-At the same time all the components should be advanced enough for the needs of people building more complex interfaces for SPAs.
+Most existing frontend frameworks such as bootstrap seem to be focussing a lot on styling and websites.
+For my own projects I needed a simple framework that would allow me to compose interfaces for applications easily.
+With that I wanted to have more advanced UI components as well.
+A datagrid with resizable columns for example.
+With this project I aim to build a UI framework specifically designed for application interfaces that need to look and feel more like a desktop applications.

 ## Components
 Right now this package contains the following components: